 |the paragon vulcan crucible kiln||or look at polishers and tumblers at electrictumblers.co.uk|

-Paragon Vulcan kilns are generally used for melting and mixing glasses in a crucible, ceramics, and general glass work, although they have other applications.
-They're 1290°C kilns with digital programmers, in Paragon black, or customised berry, blue, jade, navy, pink, purple, or turquoise.
-Learn about Paragon Vulcan kilns on this page.
+The Paragon Vulcan Mobile kiln is generally used for melting and mixing glasses in a crucible, annealing, casting, and moulding glass, ceramics, porcelain, pottery, and raku, although it has other applications.
+It's a 1290°C kiln with a digital programmer, in Paragon black, or customised berry, blue, jade, navy, pink, purple, or turquoise.
+Learn about the Paragon Vulcan kiln on this page.

-There's only one version: the mobile Vulcan 11.
-The mobile version is a complete wheel-away kiln with a move-aside crucible cover on a pivot assembly.
-In the US, the mobile version is called the Vulcan 11.
+There's only one version: the Vulcan Mobile: a complete wheel-away kiln with a move-aside crucible cover on a pivot assembly.
+In the US, it's called the Vulcan ll.

 Prices here are transparent: they're for UK-EU voltage, CE marked, CL CSA approved, and TUV tested kilns, and include comprehensive instructions, UK VAT, and free continuing support from a top-tier international distributor.

-Kilns over 30kg can't be delivered by a regular parcel-service van: they need a lorry with a tail-lift and a hydraulic pallet trolley.
+Kilns that weigh more than 30kg can't be delivered by a regular parcel-service van: they need a tail-lift lorry with a hydraulic pallet trolley.
 GB-mainland delivery charges are on the shop page.
 For other locations, call or mail.

 |Paragon Vulcan Mobile Crucible Kiln.||Paragon Vulcan Mobile Crucible Kiln.|